MicrosoftDocs/entra-docs/docs/id-governance/scenarios/govern-the-guest-lifecycle-new-project.md

 - notifications are sent confirming successful offboarding

 ### Example
 John is a guest whose access package has expired.
 The system then revokes John's access to all resources linked to that package.
-John is removed from any group that he is a part of.
+John is removed from any group that he's a part of.
 Once his last active package expires, John's account is removed from the guest user directory.

 When the access package has expired and the above actions are taken, you also review John's status in the Microsoft Entra admin portal.
 During your next access review, you verify users such as John, whose packages have expired since the last review.